Admission Requirements

 • Test of Academic Skills (TEAS) Exam Transcript for TEAS Version 7

-• Fall 2024 applicants: TEAS scores must be taken within two years of application
+• TEAS scores must be taken within the two years of applying

 Minimum Criteria for Application Review

-Applicants must meet the following criteria in order to be eligible for application review:
+Applicants must meet the following criteria by the material submission deadline in order to be eligible for application review:

 • At least 42 undergraduate credits/units earned